Progrunning/BoardGamesCompanion/board_games_companion/README.md

 New app version will be pushed into the Google Play Store.

-# Running Hive Generator
+# Code generation

-The command to generate hive files is:
-`flutter packages pub run build_runner build -v --delete-conflicting-outputs`
+The command to auto generate files `flutter packages pub run build_runner build -v --delete-conflicting-outputs`.
+The following are libraries using auto generated code:

-Sometimes when the generation fails you might need to add this parameter `--delete-conflicting-outputs` in order to delete conflicting files
+- hive
+- injactable

+NOTE: Adding `--delete-conflicting-outputs` parameter fixes problems with conflicting files.

 # App Mockups